Geotab/sample-registration/README.md

 1. determine if a database name is available
 2. register a new database
 3. perform post registration setup on the new database
-4. send a conformation email
+4. send a confirmation email
 5. redirect user to the new database

 ### Dependencies